max-dupler/CSE174/README.md

 **Coursework Structure:**

-**13 Weekly labs:** Small assigments meant to demonstrate understanding of course content from the previous week.
+**12 Weekly labs:** Small assigments meant to demonstrate understanding of course content from the previous week.
+(Lab 7 is skipped)

 **4 Programming assignments:** Larger projects meant to combine multiple concepts from multiple weeks of course content.